Mushegh I Mamikonian: Biography

 Arshak II's widow, Queen Parandzem, organized a resistance and sent a delegation under Mushegh to the Romans to ask for help on the behalf of Arshak II's son Pap.
 The Romans, however, were reluctant to engage in a war and support Armenia, which had been devastated by the Iranian forces.
-In the winter of 369/370, Parandzem was killed by Iranian forces, while numerous sites, including the capital of Artaxata, were destroyed.
+In the winter of 369/370, Parandzem was raped and killed by Iranian forces, while numerous sites, including the capital of Artaxata, were destroyed.
 Pap fled to Roman territory, and later returned in 371 with help from the Roman emperor Valens, and Pap ascended the Armenian throne.
 In the same year, a combined Armenian-Roman army defeated the Iranians at the Battle of Bagavan.
 Mushegh, who took part in the battle, wounded the Albanian king Urnayr (a vassal of Shapur II), but allowed him to escape.
 The 5th-century Armenian historian Faustus gives a large amount of credit for the victory to Mushegh.